......Updated to.....Fri 14 September 2018

 Due to the current excessive demand at the practice and the additional admin required, we must inform our patients that there will be delays to requests from external organisations and insurance companies, requesting reports on patients.

 The insurance admin clerk is working closely with GPs to try and arrange insurance and other admin report appointments including medicals and we hope to trial something new and workable soon.

 At the last PPG Meeting in February, the Practice Manager promised to check on the status of the Pharmacy First service and if it was still being funded.
 It is confirmed that in Southwark it will remain being funded for the current foreseeable future.

-ONLINE SERVICES - ARE YOU REGISTERED? - IT TAKES 2 MINUTES ON OUR I-PAD AT RECEPTION!
+ARE YOU REGISTERED FOR ONLINE SERVICES ?
+IT TAKES 2 MINUTES AT RECEPTION!

 The Practice has one of the lowest uptakes for patients registering for "Online" services.

 We now have an easy to use Tablet situated on the main reception desk that allows you and other patients to quickly register and we invite as many patients as possible to come in and register next time they visit the practice

 When you become registered you will then be able to access: